RedHatRanger/RHCE9Vagrant/README.md

 - Install the ansible package on the control node
 - Create "rhel" user with "redhat" password
-- You have root access to all five servers
+- You have root access to all six servers
 - the `rhel` user should be allowed to execute any command without providing password to the prompt "Add the rhel user to sudoers group"
 - Create inventory on the control node at /home/rhel/ansible-files/inventory.
 Meet following requirements: